 We teach in themes where possible, because we know that children learn better when the learning is linked and they apply skills across the curriculum in different contexts.
 However some subjects may be taught discretely where they do not fit easily into the term’s theme, for example some Science, RE and PE.

 Children have two hours of physical education each week.
-Children Key Stage 2 have a whole afternoon of specialist sports coaching every fortnight.
-We are very proud to have achieved Sainsburys School Sports gold award for our commitment to sport across the school and to competition at local and regional level.
+We are very proud to have achieved Sainsburys School Sports platinum award for our commitment to sport across the school and to competition at local and regional level.

 We believe that a successful curriculum is brought to life by high quality teaching, inspirational learning activities and opportunities to listen and plan for the developing interests and motivations of children.
 Our new creative and thematic curriculum, which is being phased in for 2014 is based on a four stages – ENGAGE- DEVELOP – INNOVATE – EXPRESS.